 The Atchison County Historical Society is dedicated to preserving this historic structure.
-Our hope is it will become a new Kansas Landmark to tell the story of Free-Staters during the territorial days of our state.
+Our vision is for it to become a Kansas Landmark to tell the story of Free-Staters during the territorial days of our state and the personal efforts of Pardee Butler, farmer, pastor and abolitionist.

 In January, 2024, Friends of Farmington Christian Church (FFCC), a group comprised of Atchison County citizens and former church members, began the process of saving what is considered to be one of the most historically significant buildings in the county.